AKASHAorg/akasha-core/extensions/apps/profile/DESCRIPTION.md

 The Profile app displays the information in your profile and makes it easy to customize it any time.
-It enables you to see and quickly access a timeline with your posts and a list with your interests, wonderful people you follow and people who follow you.
+It enables you to see and quickly access a timeline with your beams and a list with your interests, wonderful people you follow and people who follow you.

 You can also identify yourself in the AKASHA World by selecting a unique avatar, adding a name, cover image, a little bio or even your lovely Ethereum name.